astaves/BankDemo-1/tutorial/gettingstarted/eclipse/PLIDemo.md

 1. From the Windows **Start** menu open the Services application.

-2. Navigate to the Micro Focus HA Cloud service and check whether its status is set to **Running**.
+2. Navigate to the Rocket HA Cloud service and check whether its status is set to **Running**.

 3. If it is not running, right-click the service and select **Start**.
 4. Alternatively, you can start the session by opening a command prompt as administrator and executing the following command: